 Eliza Dushku (as the fitness trainer) would guarantee 5 million.

 The total sum is 37 million.
-A slightly smaller budget was allocated to Magnolia, Twilight and Creed.
-There are other actresses who I want for roles but their values have yet to be decided – Jenny Bede (as the sponsor), Gia Mantegna (as the tailor), Dayle McLeod (as the model), Lia Marie Johnson (as the singer) and Lindsley Register (as the albino freelance contractor).
+The exact budget was allocated to Magnolia, Twilight and Creed.
+There are other actresses who I want for roles but their values have yet to be decided – Jenny Bede (as the sponsor), Marama Corlett (as the principal ballerina), Gia Mantegna (as the tailor), Dayle McLeod (as the model), Lia Marie Johnson (as the singer) and Lindsley Register (as the albino assassin).

 Danny McBride (as the father) would guarantee 12.5 million instead of 25 million.